Webvy.co

 Tools like Amadora and Searchable turn AI visibility from isolated prompt checks into a repeatable tracking system.

 Amadora tracks brand presence, citations, competitors, visibility trends, and source gaps across prompts, markets, clients, and AI engines.
-For growth teams, the value is clear: see where the brand appears, where competitors replace it, which sources shape the answer, and which gaps need to be fixed.
+For teams managing multiple brands or markets, it shows where a brand appears, where competitors replace it, which sources shape the answer, and which gaps need to be fixed.

 Searchable connects AI search visibility with the broader marketing stack.
 It tracks brand visibility across AI search engines such as ChatGPT, Perplexity, Claude, and others, then connects that visibility data with analytics, CRM, and search performance systems.